THXel/Linux-Mint-Wallpaper-Studio-/README.md

 <h1 align="center">🟢 Mint Wallpaper Studio</h1>

 <p align="center">
-  A wallpaper manager for <b>Linux Mint</b> with support for images, videos, playlists, Wallpaper Engine import, HTML wallpapers, Wallpaper Engine Scenes, and experimental application wallpapers.
+  A wallpaper manager for <b>Linux Mint</b> with support for images, videos, playlists, Wallpaper Engine import, HTML wallpapers, Scene wallpapers, and experimental application wallpapers.
 </p>

 <p align="center">
   <a href="#overview">Overview</a> •
   <a href="#screenshots">Screenshots</a> •
-  <a href="#download--install">Download & Install</a> •
+  <a href="#install">Install</a> •
   <a href="#features">Features</a> •
   <a href="#wallpaper-engine">Wallpaper Engine</a> •
   <a href="#notes">Notes</a> •